Stories of Resilience

-Only a month earlier, Kate’s situation had been desperate.
+Only a month prior to Kate moving into our third stage housing facility, her situation had been desperate.
 She had left an abusive relationship in another province three years before.
 “It was the first time I had tasted freedom,” Kate says.
 But then the stress of dealing with her ex-partner and working three jobs to make ends meet affected her health, and she couldn’t work anymore.
 She moved to Campbell River to stay with her sister, but the house was being sold and she was soon going to have to move on.
 There was no subsidized housing for people in her situation.

 The turnaround began with a single question from the only outreach worker who responded to Kate out of the long list of services included in the Income Assistance application package: Would Kate be willing to relocate?
 Kate said she was.